|Summer I 2019 – San José, Costa Rica||$5,995||Arrive May 19, 2019 – Depart June 29, 2019||CRSU1|

 San José, Costa Rica: Summer Course Offerings at ICDS (International Center for Development Studies)

-Summer I Program: Spanish & Sustainability Practices in Costa Rica
+Summer I Program: Spanish and Sustainability Practices in Costa Rica

 ICDS offers a six-week service-learning program with a strong Spanish language and cultural immersion component, allowing students to improve their language skills as well as contribute to local community development.

-Participants begin the program with three weeks in San José, where they have orientation and Spanish classes, as well as community service in urban locations.
+Participants begin by spending the first 3 weeks of the program in San José, where they will have orientation and Spanish classes, as well as community service in urban locations.
 During this time, students live with a local Spanish-speaking family, thus having an opportunity to immerse themselves into the language and the culture before traveling to their Sustainable Practice site in rural Costa Rica.

-The Sustainability Practices course is held on Finca La Flor in Cartago.
-The course includes recycling, forestry, medicinal plant gardening, permaculture, organic agriculture, forestry, clean energy and water management.
-Participants immerse themselves in the culture of rural Costa Rica by living on site at the local Finca.
-They also work alongside community members as part of La Flor’s involvement in the community’s development.
+The Sustainability Practices course takes place during the last 3 weeks of the program at Finca La Flor, an agro-ecological farm.
+Finca La Flor is located in Cartago, about 25 miles east of San José.
+The Sustainability Practices course includes recycling, forestry, medicinal plant gardening, permaculture, organic agriculture, forestry, clean energy and water management.
+Participants immerse themselves in the culture of rural Costa Rica by living and working on-site at the farm.
+Students will also work alongside community members as part of La Flor’s involvement in the community’s development.
+Accommodation at the farm will be in cabins (2-4 students per cabin) with three meals a day provided.

 After completing the work on the farm, students travel to the central Pacific coast for a visit to a national park and a two–day relaxing stay on the beach to celebrate all their hard work.

-COURSES – Students will take Sustainability Practices and Food Security in Rural Costa Rica as well as one Spanish course from the list below.
+COURSES – Students will take Spanish and Sustainability Practices in Costa Rica as well as one Spanish course from the list below.

-Spanish Language courses are leveled, and students are placed into an appropriate level following arrival in Costa Rica.
-Students will complete 60 contact hours in their Spanish Language course and typically earn 3 U.S. semester credits.
+Students are placed into the appropriate Spanish level after completing a placement test after arrival in Costa Rica.
+Students will complete 60 contact hours in their Spanish Language course, which typically transfers as 3 U.S. semester credits.
 Students must have classes and credits pre-approved by their home institution.
-Available levels include:
+Available Spanish levels include:

 - Spanish Language Basic I